ialwayslikedgrime/deep_learning_exam_implementation/README.md

 I scored full marks on this exam.

 ## Exam Context

-The exam consisted of a problem structured into six open questions, covering the full modeling pipeline:
+The exam problem was structured into **six open questions**, covering the entire deep learning pipeline:

-	1. Model — choice of the most appropriate architecture and rationale
+1. **Model** — choice of the most appropriate architecture and rationale

-	2. Input — preprocessing strategy, input types, shapes, and value domains
+2. **Input** — preprocessing strategy, input types, shapes, and value domains

-	3. Output — design of output layers and justification
+3. **Output** — design of output layers and justification

-	4. Loss — choice of loss functions and label formatting
+4. **Loss** — choice of loss functions and label formatting

-	5. Model Configuration — layer composition, hyperparameters, optimization strategy
+5. **Model Configuration** — layer composition, hyperparameters, and optimization strategy

-	6. Evaluation — assessing generalization on unseen data
+6. **Evaluation** — assessing generalization on unseen data

+**Format**:
-Students first answered these questions in writing, with no access to the dataset, then had to deliver a Colab notebook implementation that faithfully adhered to the stated design choices, with no changes allowed afterwards.
+- Students first answered these questions in writing, **without access to the dataset**.
+- Afterwards, each student had to deliver a Colab notebook implementation that **faithfully adhered** to their written design choices, with no changes allowed.

 The original exam text is available at:
 [Exam text (PDF)](docs/exam_test.pdf)